tech-gecko/technical-writings/clo2xq0fq000109lhf9jc8yfb.md

 ### Conclusion

 I hope you found this content as enjoyable to read as I did to write.
-If you are interested in more content like this, please navigate to the menu and follow my social media channels.
+If you are interested in more content like this, please navigate to my profile and follow my social media channels.
 There, I document most of what I am learning and the projects I am currently working on.